AI4REALNET/RL_agent_failure_forecast/README.md

 pip install -r requirements.txt
 ```
 ### 4. Agent Setup
 Ensure your pre-trained agent (e.g. CurriculumAgent) is located in `agent/` folder.
-You can configure the specific path in `src/config.py`
+For this, go to the https://github.com/AI4REALNET/RL_agent_failure_forecast/releases/tag/v1.0-agents of this repository and download.
+You can configure the specific path in `src/config.py`.

 ### Configuration